 - Remove from the heat and add in the fresh cilantro.
 Serve immediately over rice or as is with extra fresh cilantro on top.
 Enjoy!

 - Any curry powder works for this recipe, but every curry powder varies in flavor intensity.
-If 1.5 Tbsp isn’t enough flavor with the curry powder you are using, please use up to 2.5 Tbsp in this recipe
+If 1.5 tablespoon isn't enough flavor with the curry powder you are using, please use up to 2.5 tablespoon in this recipe

 - Curry can be stored in a closed container in the fridge up to 5 days or in the freezer up to 1 month.
 Make sure the curry is room temperature before adding to the fridge/freezer for best storage results.